Zona Cafetera – Colombia’s Coffee Triangle

 - For more on alternative coffee regions to visit see: http://colombiatravelreporter.com/colombia-travel/exploring-colombias-alternative-coffee-region/

 Armenia is much busier than the other two cities.
 Here there are coffee shops all over town – most of them sporting expensive expresso coffee machines.
 They love their expressos here.
 The best area for walking is on Carrera 14.
-The road is closed to traffic between Parque Sucre and Parque Uribe and it’s wall to wall restaurants and shops serving coffee, jugos, art and crafts; teaming with street vendors the street busy foot traffic.
+The road is closed to traffic between Parque Sucre and Parque Uribe and it’s wall to wall restaurants and shops serving coffee, jugos, arts and crafts; teaming with street vendors and busy foot traffic.

 Salento – in the foothills of the Cordillera mountains is the little town of Salento.
 It’s a sleepy town where tourism has really taken off in the last few years.
 Sitting in the green valleys with the Nevado de Tolima mountains in the distance, the countryside runs right up to the town.
 I stayed at the Posada del Angel and sat on my balcony watching the clouds pass through the valleys, the people coming into town on horseback as the roosters crowed and the dogs barked.